 For purposes of this policy, the term "drug" also includes alcohol unless specified otherwise.

-Employees and applicant will be subjected to the following types of drug tests:
+Employees and applicants will be subjected to the following types of drug tests:

-1. Job Applicant Testing

-- a.
-"Mandatory-testing position" All applicants for positions with safety-sensitive positions the City must undergo a pre-employment drug tested and must pass a 10-panel drug test before he or she is hired as an employee and before completing the City's orientation process.
-The list of safety-sensitive positions would include, but are not limited to, a job assignment that requires the employee to carry a firearm, work closely with an employee who carries a firearm, perform life-threatening procedures, work with heavy or dangerous machinery, work as a safety inspector, work with children, work with confidential information or documents pertaining to criminal investigations, work with controlled substances, or a job assignment that requires an employee security background check, pursuant to s.
-110.1127, or a job assignment in which a momentary lapse in attention could result in injury or death to another person.2 The applicants whom the City intends to hire will be given a conditional offer of employment and requested to submit to a drug and/or alcohol test.
+- 1. Job Applicant Testing - a) All applicants for positions with the City will be drug tested and must pass a 10-panel drug test before he or she is hired as an employee and before completing the City's orientation process.
+The applicants whom the City intends to hire will be given a conditional offer of employment and requested to submit to a drug and/or alcohol test.
 Refusal to submit to the drug and/or alcohol test or a positive confirmed test result will result in rejection of the applicant for employment at that time.
-The City may choose not to perform applicant alcohol testing for some classifications. - b.
-Job applicant drug testing does not require authorization from a City official or representative.
+The City may choose not to perform applicant alcohol testing for some classifications. - b) Job applicant drug testing does not require authorization from a City official or representative.